 Group norms are usually co-created, with time for consideration (instead of an exercise to be gotten through) and updated as the team’s interactions grow organically over time.
 Group norms suggest, “This is what we believe will help create robust dialogue in our group,” while ground rules suggest, “Don’t violate these rules or you’re not a team player.”
 Group norms are an invitation, ground rules an order.

 Here are examples of group norms one may see in conflict resolution situations:

 - It’s OK to disagree.
 You don’t need to share another’s thinking about everything we talk about.
 How you challenge will can the difference between stubborn debate and real dialogue.

 - “Try it on” before reacting.
 Try to avoid an immediate “yes, but” reaction to new ideas and risk letting an idea sink in before accepting or rejecting.

 - It’s OK to change your mind.
 Everyone has the right to alter an opinion without needing to defend or explain the change.

 In my book, inviting parties to consider what would help them bring their best listening, thinking, and problem-solving to the table is a different experience than the typical mediation ground rules described above.

-I have occasionally invited conversation about group norms, usually if I’m solo mediating with a large group of people, as a way to step into the mediation thoughtfully.
+I have very occasionally invited conversation about group norms when working with a large group of people who will continue to work together, as a way to step into the conversation thoughtfully.